 Collaborative websites like this provide powerful learning.
 After all, kids are constructing their own knowledge.
 They’re collaborating.
 And when they’re done, they have something awesome to show for it.

-Google Sites offer opportunities for directing student learning.
+Google Sites offer endless opportunities for directing student learning.
 You can create independent learning modules, webquests, PBLs, novel studies, and eBooks.
 Sites provide a great platform to supplement learning, organize research, direct homework, and even flip your classroom.
 What are you waiting for?
 Build a Google Site today!